sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/bazel.md

 ### Why Bazel is frequently mentioned in a negative way on Reddit|HN|Twitter|... ?

 Build systems are solving a complex problem.
 Assembling a deterministic tree of all the _inputs_ and _outputs_ is not an easy task, especially when your project is becoming less and less trivial.
-And to enforce it's properties, such as hermeticity and being deterministic, Bazel requires both a "boil the ocean first" approach, where you need to convert almost everything in your project to benefit from it and to learn how to operate it.
+To enforce it's properties, such as hermeticity and being deterministic, Bazel requires both a "boil the ocean first" approach, where you need to convert almost everything in your project to benefit from it and to learn how to operate it.
 That's quite the upfront cost and a lot of cognitive weight to absorb, naturally resulting in negative opinions.

 But in exchange for that, we get a much more robust system, resilient to some unavoidable problems that comes when building your app requires to reach the outside world.